 Analysts said they are particularly worried about supercore inflation, a measure of core services that excludes housing, which is still running at levels which suggest that the services side of the U.S. economy is firing on all cylinders.

+No major U.S. data is scheduled for release on Monday.
+Tuesday brings January factory orders and ISM service sector activity figures for February.
 On Wednesday, data releases include ADP’s private-sector employment report, January readings on wholesale inventories and job openings, and the Fed’s Beige Book report.
 San Francisco Fed President Mary Daly is also set to speak that day.

 Thursday’s data batch includes weekly initial jobless benefit claims, a revision on fourth-quarter productivity, the U.S. trade balance, and consumer-credit figures.
 Cleveland Fed President Loretta Mester is also scheduled to make an appearance.
 Friday brings an appearance by New York Fed President John Williams and final consumer-sentiment data for February.